CyberSecAI/CyberSecAI.github.io/docs/CWE_Assignment/cwe_overview.md

          1. Anyone with a Google account can get up and running in 5 minutes for free.
       3. VertexAI
          1. This allows the most customization - but there's more effort to set it up and it is not free.
+3. Prompts:
-3. Various Prompts can be used depending on what you want
+      1. Various Prompts can be used depending on what you want